East–West Highway (New England): History

 The Federal Highway Administration ultimately did not approve the plan.

 Then-Senator Olympia Snowe of Maine said in 2004 that the region is disadvantaged by the fact that it was the only region in the United States for which a federal High Priority Corridor was not designated in the 1991 Intermodal Surface Transportation Efficiency Act.

 In 2012, the east–west highway was again proposed, this time as a privately financed toll road.

 On October 25, 2012, New Brunswick Route 1 achieved a four-lane divided highway link with the U.S. border at the International Avenue Border Crossing in Calais, Maine.
+In Maine, the Maine Department of Transportation is working to reroute Maine State Route 9 to be a controlled access highway from the end of Interstate 395 to Route 9 in Eddington to allow a faster highway connection to Calais and the Canadian cities beyond.

 Location

 Current backers of the highway propose an east–west axis through northern and central Maine; these could cover up to three existing surface ports of entry on the U.S.-Canada border, two from Québec; and one from New Brunswick.
 Any new highway achieving the New Brunswick crossing would run from Interstate 395 in Brewer, Maine, to the international border near Calais, with a direct link to New Brunswick Route 1, a major transportation corridor serving the Maritimes.
 A potential obstacle to the eastern end of such an American highway could be the presence of the Moosehorn National Wildlife Refuge, as its Baring Division's easternmost extremities, on the American side, lie close to the International Avenue Bridge that crosses the St. Croix River, the international border in the area.
 In the west, the more southerly located link with Québec would travel northwest from Interstate 95 near Waterville, Maine, to the Canada–United States border at Coburn Gore, with a connection to a proposed extension of the Canton de l'Est extension of Quebec's Autoroute 10 eastwards from Montreal.
 One possible routing for an "east-west freeway" would travel due west from Interstate 95 near Waterville, following the U.S. Route 2 corridor through Maine, New Hampshire, Vermont, and upper New York state.
 The more northerly-located link to Québec would exist with Autoroute 73, whose Chaudière-Appalaches proposed southeast extension within Quebec could link through, and generally heads directly towards (as Quebec Route 173 already does) the existing Armstrong–Jackman Border Crossing some 57 km northeast of Coburn Gore, despite no link to the American Interstate Highway System existing or planned to exist to it.
 Only the two-lane U.S. Route 201 - Maine State Route 6 currently has a northern terminus at that specific port of entry.